mediaev/creativeportscatalogue/content/chapters/tool_2.md

 ### Pitching for a Better Baltic Sea 2020 (Digital Adaption)

 **28 October:**
-Goals of the pitching competition: To empower CCI participants; for them to learn from each other and connect to each other, to other CCI actors and to international markets; for them to gain new inspiration and knowledge of concrete examples of CCI projects in the BSR that are both commercially viable and environmentally sustainable; for them to strengthen their innovative capabilities and pitching skills; for them to showcase their products and services to the audience.

 Keynote sessions (by Rebecca Vera Stahnke from Veras Vintage and Caroline Gjerulff from Vision Denmark): CCI participants gained inspiration and knowledge of methods and technologies and learnt from concrete examples of more experienced Danish companies and projects that have successfully combined commercial interests and sustainable methods and approaches.

 Creative intervention (concert by Latvian artist Chris Noah): The performance aimed to inspire and create a starting point for dialogue and exchange between the many different participants.